Amir79Naziri/GenerativeAdverserialNetwork_Project/README.md

 ## About The Project
 This project implements a `generative-adverserial neural network` with `PyTorch` and uses the `MNIST` and `AnimeFace` Dataset as a training and testing model.

-<p align="right">(<a href="#top">back to top</a>)</p>

 ## Phases

-<h3 id="Phase1">Impelent Model for MNIST dataset</h3>
+<h3 id="Phase1">Implement Model for MNIST dataset</h3>

-In this phase data is transformed from images into vectors, at beginning feature extraction reads all images and with the use of `histogram` function and number of 360 `bins`, images are transformed into vectors, then features with specific `standard deviation` are deleted, and finally, data is ready!
+In this phase networks are designed for `MNIST` dataset.
+All further information about architecture of models and results are saved in the notebook.

-<h3 id="Phase2">Impelent Model for AnimeFace dataset</h3>
+<h3 id="Phase2">Implement Model for AnimeFace dataset</h3>

-In this phase `forward function` is implemented and weights and biases are initialized, also the test function is implemented for testing the `accuracy` of the model.
-As `activation function`, this model uses `sigmoid` for all layers.
+In this phase networks are designed for `AnimeFace` dataset.
+All further information about architecture of models and results are saved in the notebook.